beatricezilli/lust.github.io/README.md

 - IIIF
 - Brackets
 - Miro

-# Conclusions

-Lust is such a strong emotion that it has been a mainstay in mythology, religion, and literature.
-The emotions we feel when looking at these works are often mixed with our own desires for pleasure and power—which may not always align with those of the artist who created them.
-The goal of this project was to use web technologies such as Mirador Viewer, GitHub repository, IIIF Images, and digital ontologies to visualize a representation of Lust in art.
-The main idea was to create a creative digital project that stood out from the more formal ones visually appealing.
-An interactive and unusual depiction of the representation of Lust has been created by combining colors, images of various sizes, brief descriptions, and pills on ideas and concepts.
-With this project, we hope to encourage the user to explore and think critically about the art in general by posing questions about the vices and virtues.
-Lust in art can now be experienced not only through paintings or sculptures, but also through web technologies.
+- RDF, Foaf.ttl

 # Resources

+1. Ciula, A., Eide, Ø., Marras, C., & Sahle, P. (2018).
+Modelling: Thinking in Practice; An Introduction.
+Historical Social Research, Supplement, 31, 7-29. doi: https://doi.org/10.12759/hsr.suppl.31.2018.7-29.
-1. Connell, R. W. 1987.
+2. Connell, R. W. 1987.
 Gender and power, Stanford, CA: Stanford University Press.
 [Google Scholar]
-2. Dubois, D. 2001.
+3. Dubois, D. 2001.
 “Seeing the female body differently:” Gender issues in The Silence of the Lambs.
 Journal of Gender Studies, [Taylor & Francis Online], [Web of Science ®], [Google Scholar]
+4. Flanders, J. and Jannidis, F. (eds) (2019) The shape of data in the digital humanities: modeling texts and text-based resources.
+London ; New York: Routledge, Taylor & Francis Group.
-3. Lynne Oliva, “Art Lust: Desire and the Work of Picasso and Klimt,” Psychoanalytic Perspectives 7, no. 2 (November 2010): 244–58, https://doi.org/10.1080/1551806X.2010.10473093.
+5. Lynne Oliva, “Art Lust: Desire and the Work of Picasso and Klimt,” Psychoanalytic Perspectives 7, no. 2 (November 2010): 244–58, https://doi.org/10.1080/1551806X.2010.10473093.
-4. “Gender and Sexuality,” Google Art and Culture, accessed October 23, 2022, https://artsandculture.google.com/exhibit/gender-and-sexuality/KAJCzenSqPEYJA.
+6. “Gender and Sexuality,” Google Art and Culture, accessed October 23, 2022, https://artsandculture.google.com/exhibit/gender-and-sexuality/KAJCzenSqPEYJA.
-5. Dwain Carlton Pruitt, “It Rhymes with Lust?
+7. Dwain Carlton Pruitt, “It Rhymes with Lust?
 Matt Baker and the Ironic Politics of Race, Sex and Gender in the Golden Age,” Journal of Graphic Novels and Comics 7, no. 2 (April 2, 2016): 197–209, https://doi.org/10.1080/21504857.2015.1135470.
-6. Wertham, F. 2004.
+8. Wertham, F. 2004.
 Seduction of the Innocent.
 Reprint, Laurel, NY: Main Road Books.
 [Google Scholar]
-7. Joanna Frueh, “The Erotic as Social Security,” Art Journal 53, no. 1 (March 1, 1994): 66–72, https://doi.org/10.1080/00043249.1994.10791609.
+9. Joanna Frueh, “The Erotic as Social Security,” Art Journal 53, no. 1 (March 1, 1994): 66–72, https://doi.org/10.1080/00043249.1994.10791609.
-8. Will Pritchard (2009) ‘Woman, that fair Copy’: gender and painting in English writing, 1650–1700, Word & Image, 25:1, 75-84, DOI: 10.1080/02666280802048271
+10. Will Pritchard (2009) ‘Woman, that fair Copy’: gender and painting in English writing, 1650–1700, Word & Image, 25:1, 75-84, DOI: 10.1080/02666280802048271
-9. Julia Marciari Alexander, ‘Beauties, Bawds and Bravura: The Critical History of Restoration Portraits of Women’, in Painted Ladies: Women at the Court of Charles II, eds Catherine MacLeod and Julia Marciari Alexander (London: National Portrait Gallery, 2001), pp. 62–71.
+11. Julia Marciari Alexander, ‘Beauties, Bawds and Bravura: The Critical History of Restoration Portraits of Women’, in Painted Ladies: Women at the Court of Charles II, eds Catherine MacLeod and Julia Marciari Alexander (London: National Portrait Gallery, 2001), pp. 62–71.
-10. Jill Burke (2006) Sex and Spirituality in 1500s Rome: Sebastiano del Piombo's Martyrdom of Saint Agatha, The Art Bulletin, 88:3, 482-495, DOI: 10.1080/00043079.2006.10786301
+12. Jill Burke (2006) Sex and Spirituality in 1500s Rome: Sebastiano del Piombo's Martyrdom of Saint Agatha, The Art Bulletin, 88:3, 482-495, DOI: 10.1080/00043079.2006.10786301